 *Each patient is unique and individual results may vary.

-Female and Male Neck Lift Differences
+Female and Male Differences

 Women and men tend to have different facial shapes which are dictated, in part, by hormones.
 Often, men have squarer jaws, while women have rounded or oval-shaped lower faces.
 During the aging process, sagging of the facial tissues can create jowls, causing a square appearance of the jaw.
-Neck lift surgery is carefully tailored to enhance a masculine jawline in men or restore a feminine look in women while eliminating unwanted bulk and laxity.
+Neck lift surgery is carefully tailored to enhance a masculine jawline in men or restore a feminine look in women while eliminating unwanted bulk and neck laxity.
 Contouring below the chin also helps to highlight the preferred aesthetic of the patient’s face.

-Procedures that Complement a Neck Lift
+Procedures that Complement a Chin Lift

 The neck typically ages at a rate similar to the rest of the face and should be considered when planning an anti-aging makeover.
 A neck lift can be performed on its own or alongside additional facial plastic surgeries.
 Because the neck is positioned between the face and décolleté in women, and the chest in men, the area below the neck may also be addressed.